Jan Drago: Seattle City Council

 Drago's lasting impact, as a Seattle elected official, was on transportation.
 As a councilmember, Drago played a leading role in the success of a mega-project, the deep-bore tunnel under downtown that replaced the Alaskan Way Viaduct; in the transformation of a major arterial—the two-way Mercer Street—that helped develop the South Lake Union neighborhood now home to Amazon headquarters; and the beginning of the Seattle Streetcar network.

 On May 26, 2009, Drago declared that she was running for Mayor of Seattle, seeking to unseat two-term Mayor Greg Nickels.
 She ultimately finished fifth in the August 2009 primary election and failed to advance to the November general election.

+King County Council

 On January 4, 2010, only four days after she had left the Seattle City Council, Drago was appointed to the King County Council, District 8.
 She filled the seat left vacant by Dow Constantine's election as King County Executive.
 As a condition of her appointment, she agreed not to seek the post in the November 2010 election.

-Civic leadership and volunteer work

-Drago was also a board member of the Mountains to Sound Greenway Trust, and was a member of the Seattle Art Museum Executive Board, Downtown Seattle Association, Washington Council on Crime and Delinquency, Denny Regrade Business Association and the Denny Regrade Crime Prevention Council (former president), the National Women's Political Caucus of Washington, and Washington State Democratic Party.
-Prior to her election to the City Council, she served as chairperson to Seattle Mayor Charles Royer's Homeless Task Force and vice-chair of Washington Governor Booth Gardner's Task Force on Homelessness.
-More than 16 years ago, Drago organized the City's Downtown District Council, the first acknowledgment by City Hall that Downtown Seattle was composed of several residential neighborhoods.
-Drago was one of the original founders of Sustainable Seattle.
+Personal life

+Drago and her husband, Noel, are residents of Seattle's Pioneer Square, a downtown historic district, and have four sons, four grandsons, and a great-grandson.